 I often hear people saying “Oh no!
 I forgot to pay my bills!”.
 Situations like this send tingles from the roots of your hair to the tips of your toes.
 They’re stressful, inconvenient, and expensive; most service providers charge extra fees for late payments.

 You can easily avoid these problems by automating your payments.
-Coordinate with your service providers to set up automatic debit payments from your bank account.
+This is one of the more modern ways of saving money, and can easily be pulled off by coordinating with your service providers to set up automatic debit payments from your bank account.
 You won’t ever have to worry about incurring extra fees due to late payments, and you may even earn discounts and cash back rewards.

 Do the same for your savings fund.
 Set up a monthly automatic transfer from your checking or direct deposit account (where your employer credits your salary) to your savings account.
 The deductions may bother you at the beginning; but, once you become accustomed to it, you’ll slowly adjust your monthly spending to accommodate these auto-debits.